Boyle-Lab/NanoPal-Snakemake/README.markdown

         └── [  18M]  mapped.info.final.txt
 ```

-The final output numbers (which were just dumped to stdout in the vanilla
+The final output numbers (which were just dumped to standard output in the
-version) will be under `intersect_again/result-log.txt` (TODO we should add
+vanilla version of Nanopal) will be under `intersect_again/result-log.txt` (TODO
-another Snakemake step to collect all the end results into a single place for
+we should add another Snakemake step to collect all the end results into
-easier viewing/downloading).
+a single place for easier viewing/downloading).

 TODO Note, at some point we might invert the structure of the directories so
 instead of `<step>/<sample>/<target>` it's structured